-You may need an F-1 student visa to enter the U.S. for Summer Sessions.
-Apply for this visa at a U.S. Embassy or Consulate in your country, with an I-20 from Berkeley International Office (BIO), the responsible office for issuing these documents for the University.
+You may need an F-1 student visa to enter the United States for Summer Sessions.
+Apply for this visa at a U.S. Embassy or Consulate in your country, with an I-20 from Berkeley International Office (BIO), the responsible office for issuing these documents for the university.

 B1/B2 vistor visas and the Visa Waiver Program (VWP/ESTA) restrict study.
 BIO cannot assist nor advise in these cases.

 You will need an I-20 from UC Berkeley if you plan to be enrolled full-time (see this definition of full-time enrollment) in Berkeley Summer Sessions and if during the semester prior to summer you are any of the following:

 - Attending another U.S. school as an F-1 or J-1 student, and you do NOT plan to resume your studies at that school or another U.S. school after Summer Sessions

 - In the United States in a nonimmigrant status (ex: J-1, F-2) and you want to change to F-1.
 (Contact Berkeley International Office immediately for instructions.
 This process will require travel outside the United States and re-entry with an appropriate visa.)

 - A UC Berkeley student returning to school after withdrawal from a degree program for one or more semesters